PlasmidEve/m4rkey/README.md

 Languages: C++, C#, Lua, SourcePawn, Typescript, Javascript

 # Current Projects 🎨
-[**Spectre**](https://spectre.gg) - A company thats focused on hosting game servers that excel in performance and involving players
+[**Spectre**](https://spectre.gg) - A company thats focused on hosting game servers that excel in performance and involving players.

-[**Monolith Servers**](https://monolithservers.com) - A player driven roleplaying gamemode that gives the players the power
+[**Synapse**](https://monolithservers.com) - a online game mod for Garry's Mod that takes the best from the Half-Life franchise and creates a one of a kind experience for players.

-[**SparrowBot**](https://sparrowbot.com) - A AIO, multi-purpose Discord bot, that aims to provide a stable and functioning feature set with high uptime and availability using Discord Slash Commands
+[**SparrowBot**](https://sparrowbot.com) - A AIO, multi-purpose Discord bot, that aims to provide a stable and functioning feature set with high uptime and availability using Discord Slash Commands.